 What’s an API?

-An API is a set of endpoints that provides functionality to the caller (you as the user or your own software) without having to know how that functionality is implemented.
-Most modern APIs are RESTful, and there are plenty of public APIs out there that we can integrate with our own software, such as Google Drive, Twitter and Amazon S3.
+An API is a set of endpoints that provides functionality to the caller (you as the user or your own software) without knowing how that functionality is implemented.
+Most modern APIs are RESTful, and there is plenty of public APIs out there that we can integrate with our own software, such as Google Drive, Twitter and Amazon S3.

 So what’s all the fuss about microservices?